-- At the beginning of 2022, the Group launched a socially responsible procurements initiative.
+G OVERNANCE The second se Sustainability pillar Robust organisation Sustainability programme Running transparent and ethical operations Ensuring operational resilience and sustainable value creation Progress in H1 2022 1 100% of new employees participated in Anticorruption and Code of Ethics knowledge tests (2021-2024 target - 100%7), pass rate in Q1 2022 - 97.4%, Q2 2022 - 95.3% (2021-2024 target - 80%7).
+Testing of all employees is scheduled for Q3 2022.
+At the beginning of 2022, the Group launched a socially responsible procurements initiative.
 The share of socially responsible procurements in terms of value of all successfully completed procurements in H1 2022 was 6.0% (5.0% in Q2 2022).
 The share of green procurements in H1 2022 was 89.9%.
-Moreover, the Ministry of Environment awarded ESO (Networks) with the Green Procurement Leader Award for the biggest breakthrough in green procurement in 2021. - Mandatory compliance with the Supplier Code of Ethics is incorporated in more than 90% of public procurements.
-After the reporting period, the monitoring standard of compliance with the Group's Supplier Code of Ethics has been approved, and in July 2022 the monitoring of compliance was launched. - Share of procurements (by value) where supplier screenings were conducted as part of procurement procedures in H1 2022 was 94.3% (91.6% in Q2 2022).
-Share of published procurements that received only one bid in H1 2022 was 18.6% (2021-2024 target ≤15).

-- ESO's (Networks) interactive power outage map has been updated and now it is even more user-friendly.
-It not only provides information about the operation of the electricity distribution network in real time, but also clearly displays failures, planned repair works and residents' reports about interrupted electricity supply by territory.
-From now on, the marking of disconnections by territories will allow to quickly and clearly see whether the fault affects a specific object. - An external audit of the information security management system was conducted in Q2 2022 in accordance with the requirements of the ISO 27001 standard.
-During the audit, the information security management of UAB "Ignitis grupės paslaugų centras" (Group's Service Centre) services was assessed and no nonconformities were found, which confirms that the services provided by the Group's Service Centre to the Group meet international information security management requirements. - At the end of Q1 2022, we completed the work on increasing the available power capacity by installing a new transformer substation in the military camp 'Herkus'.
+Moreover, the Ministry of Environment awarded ESO (Networks) with the Green Procurement in 2021.
+Mandatory compliance with the Supplier Code of Ethics is incorporated in more than 90% of public procurements.
+After the reporting period, the monitoring standard of compliance with the Group's Supplier Code of Ethics has been approved, and in July 2022 the monitoring of compliance was launched.
+Share of procurements (by value) where supplier screenings were conducted as part of procurement procedures in H1 2022 was 94.3% (91.6% in Q2 2022).
+Share of published procurements that received only one bid in H1 2022 was 18.6% (2021-2024 target - ≤15)8.
+ESO's (Networks) interactive power outage map has been updated and now it is even more user-friendly.
+It not only provides information about the operation of the electricity distribution network in real time, but als clearly displays failures, planned repair works and residents' reports about interrupted electricity supply by territory.
+From now on, the marking of disconnections by territories will allow to quickly and clearly see whether the fault affects a specific object.
+An external audit of the information security management system was conducted in Q2 2022 in accordance with the requirements of the ISO 27001 standard.
+During the audit, the information security management of UAB "Ignitis grupe's paslaugu centras" (Group's Service Centre) services was assessed and no nonconformities were found, which confirms that the services provided by the Group's Service Centre to the Group meet international information security management requirements.
+At the end of Q1 2022, we completed the work on increasing the available power capacity by installing a new transformer substation in the military camp 'Herkus'.
 The whole process was completed 6 to 7 times faster than usual since this is a priority for us as we are contributing to ensure the national security of Lithuania.
 In Q2 2022 Ignitis Gamyba (Flexible Generation) collected and shipped a cargo following the Ukraine humanitarian aid requests.
-The cargo included a large quantity of fire extinguishers, high quality shutters for closing the thermal lines of bombed houses, and the package with solar-charged power banks for charging mobile phones. - After the reporting period, Ignitis (Customers & Solutions) received a platinum medal for its sustainability practices from EcoVadis, a ratings platform that focuses on sustainable supply chains.
-Compared to the previous annual assessment, which placed it among top 8% companies globally, it now falls among the top 1% of all companies assessed by EcoVadis and among top 3% of assessed electricity and natural gas suppliers globally.
+The cargo included a large quantity of fire extinguishers, high quality shutters for closing the thermal lines of bombed houses, and the package with solar-charged power banks for charging mobile phones.
+After the reporting period, Ignitis (Customers & Solutions) received a platinum medal for its sustainability practices from EcoVadis, a ratings platform that focuses on sustainable supply chains.
+Compared to the previous annual assessment, which placed it among top 3% of assessed electricity and natural gas suppliers globally10.
+At the end of 2021 97% corruption intolerance among employees 64% (EUR 212 million out of EUR 332.7 million) sustainable Adjusted EBITDA share 2025 strategic milestones and goals ≥95% corruption intolerance among employees 9 ≥70% Sustainable Adjusted EBITDA share11